perspexcloud/site/about.md

 We can also help with voice coaching and team building.
 See [our voice page](../voice "Perspex Cloud - Voice") for details.

-Please note - we are not involved in plastics in any way!
+Please note - we are not involved in plastics in any way.
+See [our post on this matter](https://perspex.cloud/update/2019/03/05/what-we-are-not.html "What we are not").